chrisgrieser/shimmering-focus/README.md

 - Click & hold an image to zoom.
 - Alt-text is automatically used as image caption.
 - Set a default Image Size with the Style Settings Plugin.
-- Use [Max View](#max-view--focus-view) to toggle between small and big image sizes.
+- You can also use [Max View](#max-view--focus-view) to toggle between small and big image sizes.

 ### Multi-Color-Highlighting & Spoiler Syntax
 - Surround highlights with `*` or `**` for alternative highlight colors (`*==cyan==*` and `**==yellow==**`).